Akhanda: Critical response

-A reviewer from The Hans India rated 3 out of 5 stars, and called it Balakrishna's "one man show," adding "Living up to the expectations, Akhanda also showers a mass treat on the fans.
+A reviewer from The Hans India rated 3 out of 5 stars, and called it Balakrishna's "one man show", adding "Living up to the expectations, Akhanda also showers a mass treat on the fans.
 The film is impressive in the way it was made."
 However, the reviewer was critical of predictable plot and screenplay.
-123telugu.com rated the film 3.25 out of 5 stars and stated, "Akhanda is a feast for hardcore fans and Balayya gives them ample moments to cherish with his stunning act."

-Writing for The Times of India, Neeshita Nyayapati wrote, "While the basic premise of Akhanda is interesting, especially the way Boyapati sets it up by weaving a historical story with mass moments in a way only he can, he soon loses the plot (literally) and gets carried away with giving Akhanda and Murali mass moments that are sure to elicit whistles but don’t do anything for the story."
+Writing for The Times of India, Neeshita Nyayapati wrote, "While the basic premise of Akhanda is interesting, especially the way Boyapati sets it up by weaving a historical story with mass moments in a way only he can, he soon loses the plot (literally) and gets carried away with giving Akhanda and Murali mass moments that are sure to elicit whistles but don't do anything for the story."
 In her review for The Hindu, Sangeetha Devi Dundoo also echoes the same.
-"The film gets tiresome post intermission and the incessantly high voltage background score doesn’t help either," she added.
+"The film gets tiresome post intermission and the incessantly high voltage background score doesn't help either," she added.

-The Indian Express critic Manoj Kumar R said that the film was "an assault on the senses."
+The Indian Express critic Manoj Kumar R said that the film was "an assault on the senses".
 Kumar was critical of Boyapati's usage of spirituality to provide a moral justification for the character to slaughter people with impunity while trying to appear as pro-progress and pro-rational.
 In an other negative review, Ram Venkat Srikar of Cinema Express, wrote: "Akhanda is a quintessential Boyapati Sreenu outing where logic dies a brutal death even before the title appears and the audience die a slow death for the next 167 minutes."

 Box office

 Akhanda collected ₹20.8 crore in the Telugu states on its opening day.
 Whereas, it has collected a total of ₹29.60 crore worldwide on its opening day.
 The film collected ₹44 crore, by the second day of its release.
 At the United States box office, it collected of more than $500,000 within two days of its release.
 By the third day of the film's release, it had collected ₹56.90 crore worldwide.
 After four days, the film collected ₹66.7 crores.

 By the end of first week, the film grossed ₹79.9 crore worldwide.
 The film crossed the ₹95.9 crore worldwide gross in 11 days.
-By the end of its run, the film grossed ₹200 crores.
+By the end of its run, the film grossed ₹133.20 crores.
 In theatres, the film completed 50 days in 103 centres.

 Accolades

+Sequel

+On 12 October 2024, a sequel titled Akhanda 2 - Thaandavam, went on floors with a pooja ceremony.
+Later, a teaser was released on 10 June 2025.
+It was originally supposed to release on 25 September 2025, during the Dussehra (Vijayadashami) festival holidays.
+The film will now release on 5 December 2025.